-Just two hours north of New York City, the waters of the Great Northern Catskills of Greene County lure anglers with the promise of trophy Trout, Lunker Bass and a large variety of pan fish.
-The Catskill Mountains are home to clear blue lakes that are perfect for boating adventures and excellent for spin or fly-fishing throughout the season.
+Just two hours north of New York City, the waters of the Great Northern Catskills of Greene County lure anglers with the promise of trophy Trout, Lunker Bass and a large variety of Pan Fish.
+Greene County is home to winding mountaintop streams, creeks and ponds, and clear blue river town lakes offering excellent spin or fly fishing throughout the fishing season.
 You're invited to journey to Greene County and enjoy a true fishing trip - whether you're casting on a remote stream or fishing on the Mighty Hudson River!

 In Greene County, there are a few exceptions to the New York State's Department of Environmental Conservations General Fishing Regulations for freshwater fishing, including: